 Lower Cholesterol

-Apples contain high amounts of pectin too - a type of soluble fiber that helps lower harmful LDL (bad) cholesterol while increasing beneficial HDL (good) cholesterol.
+Apples also contain high amounts of pectin—a type of soluble fiber that helps lower harmful LDL (bad) cholesterol while increasing beneficial HDL (good) cholesterol.
 They may even reduce the risk of heart disease.

 Good for Your Skin

-Apples are also good for your skin, especially the Granny Smith variety which is high in antioxidants that prevent damage from free radicals - this makes them anti-aging!
+Apples, especially the Granny Smith variety, are also good for your skin.
+They are high in antioxidants that prevent damage from free radicals, making them anti-aging!

 Lose Weight